 Taking steps to prevent falls is essential for seniors with osteoarthritis.
 There are two essential components to fall prevention:

 - Increase physical activity.
 Research shows that improving flexibility and building muscle strength and balance will lower the chance that a senior with arthritis will experience a fall.
 Talk with a physician first, and then try these low-impact exercises:

 - Tai chi

 - Assess the home environment.
 A walk-through of the home will help identify any potential hazards and adjustments needed to increase safety.
 For example, remove clutter/cords/obstacles blocking walking paths, add grab bars in the bathroom, make sure sturdy handrails are in place alongside stairs, and install additional lighting.

-Let Live Free Home Health Care, providers of award-winning home care services in Bristol, New Hampshire and the surrounding area, help minimize fall risk for an older adult you love.
+Let Live Free Home Health Care, providers of award-winning home care services in Bristol and the surrounding area, help minimize fall risk for an older adult you love.
 We’re on hand to perform a thorough assessment of the home and to offer further tips to maximize safety.
 We can also assist with:

 - Medication reminders